Yankees vs. Cardinals Player Props Betting Odds

-Gleyber Torres and Paul Goldschmidt are two of the top players with prop bets for the taking when the New York Yankees and the St. Louis Cardinals square off at Busch Stadium on Friday (at 8:15 PM ET).
+Gleyber Torres and Paul Goldschmidt are two of the players with prop bets available when the New York Yankees and the St. Louis Cardinals square off at Busch Stadium on Saturday (at 2:15 PM ET).

 Bet on this matchup or its props with BetMGM!